intermezzOS/book/src/what-kind-are-we-making.md

 just doesn’t really matter at all.
 Most hobby operating system projects die quite young.

-Let’s focus on the _doing_, and the less on the categorization, planning, and being.
+Let’s focus on the _doing_, and less on the categorization, planning, and being.
 A nice thing about operating systems is that there’s a lot of freedom of direction.
 To tie it back into the example earlier, Phil’s tutorial starts going into memory-management after getting printing to the screen going.
 We’ll